-In this section, calculation of the loss values in Figure 1(c) of the paper is presented in detail.
-Each section is devoted to a loss function presented in the Figure 1(c).
+In this section, computing the loss values in Figure 1(c) of the paper is presented in detail.
+Each section is devoted to a loss function presented in Figure 1(c).
 To keep things simple, without loss of generality, we make the following assumptions in this section during the calculation of the classification and localisation losses:

-\begin{enumerate} \item The classifier has sigmoid non-linearity at the top. \item There is only one foreground class. \item Similar to how localisation losses deal with scale- and translation-variance within an image, we assume that each ground truth box and its assigned prediction is normalized to $\hat{B}=[0, 0, 1, 1]$. \item For each loss, the average of its contributors are reported. \end{enumerate}
+\begin{enumerate} \item The classifier has sigmoid non-linearity at the top. \item There is only one foreground class. \item Similar to how localisation losses deal with scale- and translation-variance within an image, we assume that each ground truth box is normalized as $[0, 0, 1, 1]$. \item For each loss, the average of its contributors is reported. \end{enumerate}

-\subsubsection{Cross-entropy loss}
+\subsubsection{Cross-entropy Loss}

-Cross entropy loss of the $i$th example is defined as:
+Cross-entropy Loss of the $i$th example is defined as:

-such that $s_i$ is the score of the $i$th example obtained by applying the sigmoid activation to the classification logit, and $\mathcal{I}[\mathrm{Q}]$ is the Iverson bracket which is $1$ if the predicate $\mathrm{Q}$ is true; or else it is $0$.
+such that $p_i$ is the confidence score of the $i$th example obtained by applying the sigmoid activation to the classification logit $s_i$, and $\mathcal{I}[\mathrm{Q}]$ is the Iverson bracket which is $1$ if the predicate $\mathrm{Q}$ is true; or else it is $0$.

-Seeing that all the detector outputs, $C\&R1$, $C\&R2$ and $C\&R3$, involves the same classification output, we apply Eq. \eqref{eq:CrossEntropy} for each anchor on the $C$, and then find their average as follows:
+Seeing that all detector outputs, $C\&R1$, $C\&R2$ and $C\&R3$, involve the same classification output, we apply Eq. \eqref{eq:CrossEntropy} for each anchor on $C$, and then find their average as follows:

-\subsubsection{Average precision (AP) loss}
+\subsubsection{Average precision (AP) Loss}

-The computation of AP loss is very similar to the $\mathrm{AP}_{\mathrm{IoU}}$ for $\mathrm{IoU}=50$ computation described in Section \ref{subsec:performance_estimation} except that precision is calculated on (and also averaged over) the positive examples instead of the recall values.
+The computation of AP Loss is very similar to the $\mathrm{AP}_{\mathrm{50}}$ computation described in Section \ref{subsec:performance_estimation} except that precision is calculated on (and also averaged over) the positive examples instead of the recall values.
 With this intuition the precision values on the four positives are $1.00, 0.67, 0.50, 0.40$ respectively.
-Then, the AP Loss for the output $C$ in Figure 1 regardless of the localisation output that it is combined with is:
+Then, AP Loss for the output $C$ in Figure 1 regardless of the localisation output that it is combined with is:

-\subsubsection{L1 loss}
+\subsubsection{L1 Loss}